 From that point on, I was unable to take this group of antibiotics for acne and once again I felt defeated.
 Because of a ruptured ovarian cyst, it was discovered late in my senior year of high school that I had a hormonal condition called Polycystic Ovarian Syndrome (PCOS) or also called Metabolic Syndrome.
 This common disorder causes symptoms of irregular periods, ovarian cysts, abnormal hair growth and cystic acne in women.
 Regulation of the hormonal cycle by the use of combination birth control pills prevented ovarian cysts and cleared up my skin nicely.

 For several years I felt like my skin was tolerable, I still had various breakouts but never as severe as when I was in high school.
 I also continued to tan because I was worried my condition would come back.
-The constant tanning caused my skin to look red and irritated all the time and significantly raised my risk for skin cancer and premature aging.
+The frequent tanning caused my skin to look red and irritated all the time and significantly raised my risk for skin cancer and premature aging.

-With the help of a kind and thoughtful dermatology Nurse Practitioner, I began a long course of Accutane and counseling.
-My skin improved although the Accutane caused severe side effects that I was willing to endure for anything.
-I eventually had to go on a second course of Accutane but for many years now, my skin has been fairly clear.
+A year later, I needed another course of Isotretinoin but for many years now, my skin has been fairly clear.
 I struggle with occasional breakouts, weird allergic skin reactions, rosacea and the underlying fear that my skin will turn against me once again but I am also hopeful and excited for the present and future of skin care.